veracity/veracity-api-service-samples/nodejs-express/readme.md

 ## Endpoints
 The code ships with two endpoints to get you started

-get /api/vessel - require token and return
+get /api/vessel - require token and return moch data

+get /api/vessel/imo  - require token and imo: 9797230 - return data on that IMO.
+This is static data for demo

 ## Test the app
 In the dummyJWKs.json you find a sample JWKs, and you may use the following JWT to test your API: